felipenl/turborepo-template/README.md

 This project includes automated development workflows powered by:

-- **Husky**: Git hooks for pre-commit and pre-push automation
+- **Husky**: Git hooks for pre-commit and post-merge automation
 - **lint-staged**: Automatic linting and formatting of staged files
-- **Automatic versioning**: Modified packages are automatically version-bumped on push
+- **Automatic versioning**: Modified packages are automatically version-bumped on merge to master/main (supports both local merges and GitHub PR merges)
 - **Conventional commits**: Enforced commit message format

 ## Using This Template